11 Best Things To Do in Cancun, Mexico

 - Visit Chichen Itza

-For those visiting Cancun for longer than seven days, here’s what I would recommend you must do from this list of things to do in Cancun during your stay:
+For those visiting Cancun for longer than seven days, here’s what I would recommend you do from this list of things to do in Cancun during your stay:

 - Explore downtown Cancun/Hotel zone walk in the evening